-history and missionTongue in Cheek Theater (TIC) is an Off-Off Broadway theater company dedicated to producing seriously funny theater.
+history and missionTongue in Cheek Theater Productions (TIC) is an Off-Off Broadway theater company.
+Our mission:

-In April and May 2010, TIC produced the Tony and Pulitzer award-winning play Proof by David Auburn, as well as the Spring 2010 Plus 1 Solo Show Festival.
-About tic’s production of Proof, NYTheatre.com raved, “This production is first rate.
+TIC's 2010 production of the Tony and Pulitzer award-winning play Proof by David Auburn, about which NYTheatre.com raved, “This production is first rate.
 Auburn’s story is given vivid life by a quartet of talented actors ... exceptional.”
 The production was nominated for a 2010 New York Innovative Theater Award for Outstanding Sound Design.